raghavrastogi75/Evtek/README.md

 Please note : Try to reload the "Instance segmentation plastic bottles" file in githug incase it shows that the notebook is too heavy for rendering.

-Will have to clone the following git:https://github.com/pytorch/vision.git This is present already in the code file
+Will have to clone the following git:https://github.com/pytorch/vision.git as a requirement for Instance segmentation plastic bottles.ipynb
+This is present already as a command